Zabanaa/pythonista/README.md

 My goals were very specific:

 - Learn how to design a REST API in python (using the best practices)
-- Learn how to create and run unit tests (which I had never done before [shame on me])
+- Learn how to create and run unit tests (which I had never done before :flushed:)
 - Learn postgreSQL and sqlAlchemy (I only had experience with MongoDB, mySQL and SQLite)
-- Learn how to modularise a web project in python with the use of Blueprints
+- Learn how to modularise a web project in python with the use of Flask Blueprints
 - Learn how to implement a 'Sign up with your email' functionality (including confirmation handling)
 - Learn how to use some of the more advanced features of python like decorators